Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Squiggly strip quilts and figure eight bubbles

+In some contexts we will assume \textbf{cleanly-immersed composition}, that is an immersed composition such that any two local branches of the immersed Lagrangian \(L_{01} \circ L_{12}\) intersect cleanly.

-We will consider pseudoholomorphic quilts with respect to compatible almost complex structure:
+We will consider pseudoholomorphic quilts with respect to compatible almost complex structures:

 These are allowed to be domain-dependent\footnote{ Note in particular that we do not require \(J_\ell\) to be constant near the seam as in \cite{isom}.
-This is necessary because the corrected proof of transversality in \cite{striptrans} does not guarantee regular almost complex structures in this class.} but are \(\cC^k\) as maps \([-\rho,\rho]^2\times \rT M_\ell\to \rT M_\ell\), where \(k\) will be either a positive integer or infinity.
+This is so that our results are maximally applicable: For instance, the corrected proof of transversality in \cite{striptrans} does not guarantee regular almost complex structures that are constant near the seam.} but are \(\cC^k\) as maps \([-\rho,\rho]^2\times \rT M_\ell\to \rT M_\ell\), where \(k\) will be either a positive integer or infinity.
 Then compatibility means that

 are metrics on \(M_\ell\) that are \(\cC^k\) in \((s,t)\in[-\rho,\rho]^2\).